Table Of Contents for: [3] The symbolism of the Passover Seder Meal

 It is a symbol of marrying for love and not for what the other has got in their ‘pockets’!

-The white also is a symbol of purity.
+The white is also a symbol of purity.

 Guess what, Jesus is THE bridegroom!